grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 1. It describes a behavior of an instance of a specified class.
 Note that it does not contain method name that triggers the behavior, because what is specified is not a method, but the behavior itself.
-    The name simply tells that what an instance does (“notifies listeners that server is unavailable") under certain circumstances (“when cannot connect to its monitoring port").
+    The name simply tells what an instance does (“notifies listeners that server is unavailable") under certain circumstances (“when cannot connect to its monitoring port").
 It is important because such description is what you can derive from thinking about